NICHD-BSPC/carnation/README.md

 Rscript -e "install.packages('carnation_1.0.tar.gz', repos=NULL)"
 ```

-## devtools
+## remotes

-You can also install carnation using the `devtools` package.
-Here, we use `devtools` to figure
+You can also install carnation using the `remotes` package.
+Here, we use `remotes` to figure
 out the dependencies directly, mimicking a direct R installation.

-First, install `devtools` in an existing R installation, e.g. in RStudio.
+First, install `remotes` in an existing R installation, e.g. in RStudio.

 ```
-install.packages('devtools')
+install.packages('remotes')
 ```

-If conda/mamba is installed, you could also do this with a conda environment
+If conda is installed, you could also do this with a conda environment
-that contains only `devtools`, e.g.
+that contains only `remotes`, e.g.

 ```
-conda create -p env r-devtools conda activate ./env
+conda create -p env r-remotes
+conda activate ./env
 ```

 Next, open R, set repositories to get both CRAN and bioconductor packages and run
-`devtools::install_github`.
+`remotes::install_github`.

 ```
 setRepositories(ind=c(1,2,3,4,5))
-devtools::install_github('NICHD-BSPC/carnation')
+remotes::install_github('NICHD-BSPC/carnation')
 ```

 Note: This may be a time-consuming step, especially if working with a fresh R installation, as a large number of dependencies will be installed.